urodna-puda/Backend/README.md

 restaurant cashier program with open ticket capability and storage level keeping.
 What more do we need?

+## GitHub note

+If you are accessing this repository via GitHub, please note that it is only a mirror of our [GitLab repo](https://gitlab.blep.cz/puda-pos/backend).
+Issues in this repo **will** be monitored, however most of the feature issues will be maintained there.
+Pull requests will not be accepted through GitHub as it should remain a read-only mirror.

 ## Running the project

 1. Clone this repo to `~/backend`
 1. Move into the Django directory: `cd ~/backend/pos`
 1. Create a virtual environment: `virtualenv venv -p python3.8`